logseq/graph-validator/README.md

 ## Write your own Logseq action

-This github action serves as an example that can be easily customized to validate anything in a Logseq graph.
+This github action serves as an example that can be easily customized.
+This action can validate almost anything in a Logseq graph as it has access to the graph's database connection and to the full markdown AST of a graph.
 To write your own action:

 1. Copy this whole repository.
 2. Write your own implementation in `action.cljs`.